 I believe all four views to be wrong.
 Obeyesekere has shown that India need be no exception to the normal development and social logic of rebirth eschatologies; Jurewicz has made important (and in my view indisputable) discoveries about Vedic ideology and its connections to the Buddha's teachings; and my own research has found remarkable coherence in the Buddha's thought as presented in the Pāli Canon, both internally and in its historical position.
 While one lecture is obviously far too short to present all the arguments, I hope at least to present in outline a more convincing picture, and in particular to cast grave doubt on the dogma, currently hegemonic in American Buddhology, that we cannot know what the Buddha thought.

 Evans-Wentz Lecture XXXIV

-Richard Gombrich was the Boden Professor of Sanskrit at the University of Oxford from 1976-2004; he is currently Professor Emeritus at Oxford University and is the Academic Director of the Oxford Centre for Buddhist Studies and a Governor of the Oxford Centre for Hindu Studies.
+Richard Gombrich was the Boden Professor of Sanskrit at the University of Oxford from 1976 to 2004; he is currently Professor Emeritus at Oxford University, the Academic Director of the Oxford Centre for Buddhist Studies, and a Governor of the Oxford Centre for Hindu Studies.

 Gombrich's works include Precept and Practice: Traditional Buddhism in the Rural Highlands of Ceylon, Theravāda Buddhism, and How Buddhism Began.
 Gombrich is a leading scholar of Theravāda Buddhism.
 His more recent research focuses on Buddhist origins, stressing the importance of relating Buddhist texts and practices to early Hindu and Vedic thought.